• Home

 The Ohio Buckles Buckeyes (OBB) Program

-• WIC Income Eligible children may receive one car seat every 3 years if parents of legal guardians attend a class lasting 1 ½ hours at TCHD
+• WIC Income-Eligible children may receive one car seat every 3 years if parents or legal guardians register for class and pass the quiz.

 • Car seats given are convertibles or boosters depending on child’s needs

-• Donations are encouraged to keep the program going and to help supply special seats for children in need.
+• Donations are encouraged to keep the program going.

 Ohio Car Seat Law 4511.81